WMG: Sandra and Woo

 Larisa is Natalia Vasylchenko on a deep cover missionSince the new enemy, a similarly immortal (resp. unaging) ruler of an ancient civilization appeared to be based in the US, Natalia and two Russian (or Ukrainian Russian-speaking) Zvezda operatives posing as her parents (since her parents were revealed to be in cahoots with the "Smokers" organization behind Governor Kyoushirou Jimon) were sent on a deep-cover mission to the US to find and gather intelligence on the enemy.
 Natalia could easily pose as an Russian, since she and her parents were part of the Russian-speaking population of Ukraine and Russian is basically her mother tongue.

-The real reason Landon's mum wanted Larissa to be burned at a stakeSince her screaming loudly into the telephone handset, the Catholic church official she phoned misunderstood her for wanting Larissa being burned as a witch.
+The real reason Landon's mum wanted Larissa to be burned at a stakeSince she was screaming not only loudly, but incoherently, the Catholic church official she phoned misunderstood her for wanting Larissa being burned as a witch.
 In reality, she wanted her to be burned because of heresy, since she thinks, that Larissa, as a Russian, is a member of the Russian Orthodox Church.